yugeshsowmya/Task-5/README.md

 ## Steps Performed
 1. Installed Wireshark and restarted the system to enable packet capture drivers.
 2. Started packet capture on the active Wi-Fi interface.
-3. Generated network traffic by browsing websites and using the ping command.
+3. Generated network traffic by browsing websites and using the ping command in command prompt - "ping google.com "
 4. Stopped the capture after about one minute.
 5. Applied display filters to analyze different protocols.
 6. Saved the captured traffic as a .pcapng file.